-When you have an argument with your partner, remind yourself that you can choose to feel differently.
+When you argue with your partner, remind yourself that you can choose to feel differently.
 You don’t have to spend your time this way.
 Perhaps you can take yourself to a coffee place and tell him that you can talk once you both cool down.

-Other words, don’t let yourself be drawn into any situation where you don’t want to.
+Don’t let yourself be drawn into any situation where you don’t want to be.

-Trust me that with just a little bit of practice, you’ll feel the sense of self-confidence that no one can shake off.
+With a little bit of practice, you’ll feel the sense of self-confidence that no one can shake off.
 Because others aren’t your source of happiness anymore.
-You become your only source.
+Become the source of what you seek.
 And you can always choose the way you feel.

 Because when you believe in yourself and your goals, then you inspire others to do the same.